Cinnamon Basil Seed Highlights

 This basil may look like Genovese Basil but with faint shades of bronze in its stems.

 However, the aroma and flavor are more licorice-like than the classic basil flavor.
 The spicy flavor makes it perfect for the holidays!

 Cinnamon basil is also known as Mexican spice basil.
 It naturally contains the compound methyl cinnamate, giving it a similar smell and taste to cinnamon when mature.
 However, as mentioned, the aroma and flavor are more like licorice.

-Use cinnamon basil like any other microgreen, but chopped finely and toss into fresh cut fruit will make your fruit cup stand out in a crowd.
-Also, use it to make a tea or simple syrup by steeping in hot water.
+Use cinnamon basil like any other microgreen, but chopped finely and tossed into fresh-cut fruit will make your fruit cup stand out in a crowd.
+Also, use it to make tea or simple syrup by steeping it in hot water.

-Unlike regular basil, it’s wonderful in cocktails and mixed drinks.
+Unlike regular basil, it’s lovely in cocktails and mixed drinks.